NullScope/BorderlessStone/README.md

 How to use
 ==========

-You can choose between the script and the compiled executable binaries available [here](https://sourceforge.net/projects/borderlessstone/files/)
+You can choose between the script and the compiled executable binaries available [here](https://sourceforge.net/projects/borderlessstone/files/) (Rename the file you download to BorderlessStone for easier guide following)

-For the script you will need to install python and other dependencies in order to run it (Make sure to have python in your PATH)
+For the script you will need to install python and other dependencies in order to run it

 Create a .bat file in the same folder with the following: